marick/pre-commit-hooks/README.md

 1. Have Python's pip package manager installed. `brew install python`
 2. `pip install pre-commit`
+    * If your version of `pre-commit` is less than 0.7, you need `pip install --upgrade pre-commit`
 3. Put a `.pre-commit-config.yaml` at the root of a repo.
 See below.
 4. `pre-commit install` # this installs pre-commit hooks
 5. `pre-commit install --hook-type pre-push`